The Layton Affair

-On William’s discharge from the army he and Margaret had left Saint Helena, and had settled in London, finding accommodation in cheap lodgings.
+On being discharged from the army, William had left Saint Helena with Margaret, and the couple had settled in London, finding accommodation in cheap lodgings.
 But their lives were hard, and William, who had trained as a copperplate engraver and printer before enlisting, struggled to find work.
 They could not feed their family, and there was little prospect that their circumstances would improve at any time soon.

-The incident at the workhouse took place on the 11th of January — a Tuesday — but this was not the first visit Margaret had made.
+The incident at the workhouse took place on 11 January — a Tuesday — but this was not the first visit Margaret had made.
 She had already applied to the parish for relief, which might have taken the form of money or food or clothing, and, although she had received meagre handouts for a while, these had now dried up.
 For six weeks she had been given no assistance at all.
 The purpose of her visit was to ask that a new application might go before the board of guardians for their consideration and approval.

 One can well imagine that applying for parish relief was an ordeal.
 Applicants had to submit to being questioned by workhouse officials, and so, as well as suffering hardship and poverty, they were compelled to reveal their circumstances and the extent of their need.
 In a sense, then, they were punished twice.
 In addition to undergoing these probing examinations, they would have to accept the humiliating necessity to acknowledge their utter dependence on a public institution.

-When Margaret arrived outside the workhouse she encountered John Waterman, the gatekeeper, who took her across the site to the relieving offices.
-Passing through the centre of the Charles Street block, which was five storeys high, and housed committee rooms and male and female wards, they headed towards the rear block, which was six storeys high, and to the southern corner along Thomas Street, where the offices adjoined more male wards to the north and the dispensary to the west.
+When Margaret arrived outside the workhouse, she encountered John Waterman, the gatekeeper, who took her across the site to the relieving offices.
+Passing through the centre of the Charles Street block, which was five storeys high, and housed committee rooms and male and female wards, they headed towards the rear block, which rose through six storeys at the southern corner along Thomas Street, where the offices adjoined more male wards to the north and the dispensary to the west.
 Beyond this block, extending along the eastern side of the site, was an imbecile ward, where the unhappiest of the inmates were sent.

 The magistrate, John Hammill, was not impressed.
 He reminded Findlater that he was duty bound to show forbearance towards applicants for relief, who in some cases were so distracted by their sufferings that they were bound to act in a difficult manner.
 He and Waterman had not shown sufficient restraint.
 Their behaviour had been inhumane, their violence unacceptable, and he felt himself obliged to send the case to be tried before a jury at the Clerkenwell County Sessions.